Analysis | Just how ‘divisive’ are Biden’s executive actions, really?

 What it does: Reduces obstacles to federal purchases of domestic goods

 Support: This is a goal that Biden also has in common with the Trump administration — if not necessarily in exactly how he’ll go about it.
-A 2017 Reuters/Ipsos poll showed 70 percent of Americans felt it was important to buy American goods, but many weren’t willing to pay much more for them.
+A 2017 Reuters/Ipsos poll showed 70 percent of Americans said it was important to buy American goods, but many weren’t willing to pay much more for them.

 Rescinding the “Mexico City Policy”